mrbusche/backseatfan.com/_posts/2011-06-23-pro-football-talk-admits-to-milking-stories-we-still-read-them.md

   </p>

   <p>
-    Then I saw a tweet from <a href="https://twitter.com/#!/RossTuckerNFL">Ross Tucker</a> to Pro Football Talk, &#8220;I'll buy you a burger some time if you find a way to get a 5th post out of the Peterson camp story.&#8221; I have no doubt they will post at least 4 more stories rehashing the same story and all of us NFL deprived football fans will read those as well, hoping for new information.
+    Then I saw a tweet from <a href="https://twitter.com/#!/RossTuckerNFL">Ross Tucker</a> to Pro Football Talk, "I'll buy you a burger some time if you find a way to get a 5th post out of the Peterson camp story."
+I have no doubt they will post at least 4 more stories rehashing the same story and all of us NFL deprived football fans will read those as well, hoping for new information.
   </p>

   <p>
-    I was shocked to see <a href="https://twitter.com/#!/ProFootballTalk">Pro Football Talk</a> respond with a &#8220;&#8230; I can milk a cow until dust comes out.
-But I don't eat the cow, so you'll need an enticement other than a burger.&#8221;
+    I was shocked to see <a href="https://twitter.com/#!/ProFootballTalk">Pro Football Talk</a> respond with a "?
+I can milk a cow until dust comes out.
+But I don't eat the cow, so you'll need an enticement other than a burger."
   </p>

   <p>